bentoml/BentoML/README.md

 BentoML is a framework for serving, managing and deploying machine learning models.
-It is aiming to bridge the gap between Data Science and DevOps, and enable data science teams to continuesly deliver prediction services to production.
+It is aiming to bridge the gap between Data Science and DevOps, and enable data science teams to continuously deliver prediction services to production.

 👉 Join the community:
 [BentoML Slack Channel](https://join.slack.com/t/bentoml/shared_invite/enQtNjcyMTY3MjE4NTgzLTU3ZDc1MWM5MzQxMWQxMzJiNTc1MTJmMzYzMTYwMjQ0OGEwNDFmZDkzYWQxNzgxYWNhNjAxZjk4MzI4OGY1Yjg)